tomsWebConsulting/twcsl/Element/Customer Account Panel/CAPC Language Translate/README.md

 * Install [Customer Account Panel Change][5].
 After you install the code be sure to continue on with the rest of the steps.

+* Go to Settings > Website > Regional Settings.
+Select the closest location Time Zone to your actual location.

 * Add the code from file **[capc language translate.html][6]** to Website > Pages > Custom Code > Code Injection > FOOTER.
 Refer to [Add code to code injection][7] for details.

 * Add code from one of the following language files Website > Pages > Custom Code > Code Injection > HEADER.